skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 alike, and their ranks grew.

 At length he discovered that the more bitter his victim's death, the stronger and more viscous they were in unlife.
-He took many Elves and Humans and tormented them for years before allowing them to die.
+He took many elves and humans and tormented them for years before allowing them to die.
 He invented many new spells and potions to aid him in extending the lives of his victims and intensifying their agony.
 So it was that each generation of Grave Walkers was more fearsome than the one before.